 A few generations before the time of the Mahabharata War, King Shantanu of Hastinapur’s first wife was a princess named Ganga.
 While there are mythical stories about her representing the greatest river of the Indian subcontinent, the Ganga herself, Vyasa never mentions this.
-Captivated by her stunning beauty, Shantanu desired her hand in marriage – she accepted on one condition: that he would never question her in any of her decisions or actions, whatever they might be.
+Fascinated by her stunning beauty, Shantanu desired her hand in marriage – she accepted on one condition: that he would never question her in any of her decisions or actions, whatever they might be.
 Shantanu, hastily, agreed.

 Devavrata didn’t take long to notice his father’s changed state and inquired him about the reason.
 There was no satisfactory answer.
 But astute Devavrata questioned his father’s charioteer and soon learned the reason for his father’s distress.
 Devavrata met the Matsyagandha and her father.
 He asked for her hand for his own father!
 On hearing the condition – he wasted little time to renounce his title of “crown prince” to make way for sons of Matsyagandha to take the throne.

 But the fisherman still wasn’t happy at that.
 “What if your sons grow up and make claim to the throne?”
-Devavrata tried to reason with fisherman.
+Devavrata tried to reason with fishermen.
 But the latter was not to be assuaged without substantial assurance.
-Devavrata then made his foremost vow, “Never will I marry nor will I ever father sons – I’ll remain celibate from this day onwards.
-And if that is not enough…” he declared fiercely “I’ll promise to stay dedicated to the protection of throne of Hastinapur and to anyone who’ll be seated on it.”
+Devavrata then made his foremost vow, “Never will I marry, nor will I ever father sons – I’ll remain celibate from this day onwards.
+And if that is not enough…” he declared fiercely “I’ll promise to stay dedicated to the protection of the throne of Hastinapur and to anyone who’ll be seated on it.”
 His truthfulness and absolute undeterred words convinced the fisherman and he finally agreed to give his daughter’s hand in marriage to Shantanu.
 For his fierce vows, Devavrata was thereafter known as Bhishma.

 Shantanu was happy as well as shocked.
 Happy because he had his desired wife – sad because his beloved son had relinquished his claim to the throne.
-The marriage happened and Satyavati bore not one but two sons in rather quick succession – Chitrangada and Vichitravirya.
+The marriage happened and Satyavati bore not one, but two sons in a rather quick succession – Chitrangada and Vichitravirya.
 Shantanu died no much time after the birth of Vichitravirya.

 Chitrangada, the strongest of the sons, died in his early twenties in a battle.
 Vichitravirya, who remained physically and emotionally weak, was put on the throne by Bhishma.
 But it was Bhishma who ran all the affairs of the state along with the regent queen Matsyagandha – who was renamed Satyavati after marriage with Shantanu.